| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 ▣ "true and righteous are Your judgments" This may be an allusion to Ps.
 19:9; 119:137.
 This is a helpful reminder in the midst of such terrible persecution toward Christians (cf. Rev. 15:4 and 19:2).
 God will set all things straight one day!

-One of the purposes of Revelation is to show the fairness of God's judgment on unbelieving mankind.
+One of the purposes of Revelation is to show the fairness of God's judgments on

 ÷REVELATION 16:8-9